Chapter 1: Draven

 “Welcome to Katie’s Kloset,” I yawned.
 One of them was glued to their phone and the other two sounded like they were talking about some sort of beach party later in the afternoon.

-“Do you think this shirt would catch Jeremy’s attention?”
-They stopped at a rack of clothes.
-The girl with bright, wheat blonde hair held the cropped shirt up to her chest for her friend’s judgment.
+“Do you think this would catch Jeremy’s attention?”
+The girl with bright, wheat-blonde hair held the cropped shirt up to her chest for her friend’s judgment.

-“Hey, worker girl, I’d like to use one of your fitting rooms.”
-The blonde called.
-I looked up from my phone at the counter and my eyebrow twitched.
+“Hey, worker girl, I’d like to use one of your fitting rooms,” the blonde called.
+I looked up from my phone and my eyebrow twitched.

 “I changed my mind about those,” she said.
 I huffed in disbelief.

 “What are you, like forty and working in a place like this?
-If you want manners maybe you should’ve done something with your life,” She sneered.
+If you want manners maybe you should’ve done something with your life,” she sneered.

 I laughed.
 “You know what?
-I forgot that the fitting rooms are closed for cleaning,” I locked it back.
+I forgot that the fitting rooms are closed for cleaning.”
+I relocked the door.
 “Maybe you three should go back to whatever summer camp you crawled from.”

-The blonde took a threatening step toward me, but her friend put her hand on her shoulder.
+The blonde took a threatening step toward me, but her friend put a hand on her shoulder.

 “Let’s just get out of here.
-There’s a store with cuter clothes, anyway.”
-She said, then they dragged their third clueless friend away.
+There’s a store with cuter clothes, anyway,” she said.
+Then they dragged the third clueless friend away.
 I mentally replayed the exchange to figure out where it went wrong as I cleaned their mess for the next hour.
 Once I finished, I returned to the register and went through my phone to try to take my mind off of it.

 My boss, Emilio Stevenson, limped with his cane to the register, his lips drawn in as if tasting something sour.

 “Get back to work, Briar!
-All you good-for-nothing kids do these days is stay on that phone.”
-He snapped, briefly raising his cane to point at me.
+All you good-for-nothing kids do these days is stay on those phones,” he snapped, briefly raising his cane to point at me.
 My shoulders jolted as I stifled a laugh.

-“I already did everything,” I lifted my gaze from my phone and swiveled in his direction.
+“I already did everything,” I said as I lifted my gaze from my phone and swiveled in his direction.

 “You put away the returns?”